kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 _**Backup required.**_

-The SQLite database file (`db.sqlite3`) stores almost all important bitwarden_rs data/state (database entries, user/org/device metadata, etc.), with the main exception being attachments, which are stored as separate files on the filesystem.
+The SQLite database file (`db.sqlite3`) stores almost all important vaultwarden data/state (database entries, user/org/device metadata, etc.), with the main exception being attachments, which are stored as separate files on the filesystem.

 You should generally use the `.backup` command in the SQLite CLI (`sqlite3`) to back up the database file.
 This command uses the [Online Backup API](https://www.sqlite.org/backup.html), which SQLite documents as the [best way](https://www.sqlite.org/howtocorrupt.html#_backup_or_restore_while_a_transaction_is_active) to back up a database file that may be in active use.
 If you can ensure the database will not be in use when a backup runs, you can also use other methods such as the `.dump` command, or simply copying all the SQLite database files (including the `-shm` and `-wal` files, if present).